SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 ## If no public IPv4 address was assigned to an ECS instance during instance creation, how do I assign a public IP address to the instance?

 -   Apply for and bind an Elastic IP Address \(EIP\) to the ECS instance.
 For more information, see the following topic of *EIP documentation:* [Apply for new EIPs](/intl.en-US/User Guide/Create an EIP/Apply for new EIPs.md).
 -   Modify the public bandwidth of the ECS instance to allocate a fixed public IP address.
 For more information about modifying the public bandwidth of a subscription ECS instance, see [Overview of instance upgrade and downgrade](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).
-For more information about modifying the public bandwidth of a pay-as-you-go ECS instance, see [Change Internet bandwidth](/intl.en-US/Instance/Change configurations/Change configurations of Pay-As-You-Go instances/Change the Internet bandwidth of a pay-as-you-go instance.md).
+For more information about modifying the public bandwidth of a pay-as-you-go ECS instance, see [Modify the bandwidth configurations of pay-as-you-go instances](/intl.en-US/Instance/Change configurations/Modify bandwidth configurations/Modify the bandwidth configurations of pay-as-you-go instances.md).

 ## What is a BGP data center?